NullPrism/Palworld/mods-final/AstersNoSaddle/README.md

 The mod was written specifically for:

-- Palworld v1.0.0.100427
+- Palworld **v1.0.0.100427**
-- UE4SS v3.0.1
+- UE4SS **v3.0.1**

-Future game updates may require changes if internal game structures change.
+Future game updates may require changes if Palworld's internal runtime structures change.

+---

+## Building

+The source code is included for anyone wishing to build the mod themselves.

+Requirements:

+- UE4SS C++ project
+- CMake
+- LLVM/Clang
+- xwin SDK (Linux cross-compilation or Visual Studio toolchain on Windows)

+Compile using the standard UE4SS native module build process.

 ---